jollyoldsaintnixon/goodPlays/README.md

     - logged out users can't see comments
     - editable by user
     - Rerender on update
-    - text clears upon submit
     - make child rearing more efficient
-    - form disappears on submission of reply
   SPLASH PAGE:
     - Game is clickable
   SIGN UP PAGES: